AlansCodeLog/krita-set-sizes-plugin/README.md

 See [Managing Python plugins](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html).

-The dev-install script is for me for development on windows but it should also work if you want to clone the repo locally and install/update the plugin (you will still need to enable it the first time).
+The dev-install script is for me for development, but it should also work if you want to clone the repo locally and install/update the plugin (you will still need to enable it the first time).
 Note it will NOT ask whether to overwrite files.

 # Usage